scaffold-eth/se-2-challenges/README.md

 ⏳ _"Time Left"_ will only update if a transaction occurs.
 You can see the time update by getting funds from the faucet button in navbar just to trigger a new block.

-If the `Staker UI` tab _"Time Left"_ does not update correctly when a transaction occurs, try switching to other tab and come back to it.
+If the `Staker UI` tab _"Time Left"_ does not update correctly when a transaction occurs, try switching to another tab and come back.

 ![stakerUI](https://github.com/scaffold-eth/se-2-challenges/assets/55535804/7d85badb-3ea3-4f3c-b5f8-43d5b64f6714)